Counties of Norway

+Name

+The counties in Norway are called fylke (singular) and fylker (plural).
+This name comes from the Old Norse word fylki which means "district" or "county", but it is similar to the same root as "folk".
+It is similar in the minority languages in Norway: fylka, fylhke, fylkka, fylkki.
+Prior to 1918, the counties were known as amt (singular) or amter (plural).

 List of counties

 Below is a list of the Norwegian counties, with their current administrative centres.
-Note that the counties are administered both by appointees of the national government and to a lesser extent by their own elected bodies.
+The counties are administered both by appointees of the national government and by their own elected bodies.
 The county numbers are from the official numbering system ISO 3166-2:NO, which originally was set up to follow the coastline from the Swedish border in the southeast to the Russian border in the northeast, but with the numbering has changed with county mergers.

 The island territories of Svalbard and Jan Mayen lie outside of the county system of Norway.
 Svalbard is administered by the Governor of Svalbard, and Jan Mayen is administered by the County Governor of Nordland (but not part of Nordland).

 Responsibilities and significance

 Every county has two main organisations, both with underlying organisations.